vanessaaleung/data-science-notes/data-engineering/README.md

 - The total number of partitions is the same as the number of reduce tasks for the job
 - Users can control which keys (and hence records) go to which Reducer by implementing a custom Partitioner

+## Process vs Thread
+- Process: an executing program.
+An application consists of one or more processes
+- Thread: One or more threads run in the context of the process.
+A thread is the basic unit to which the operating system allocates processor time